Hydrospheredata/hydro-serving/docs/src/main/tut/how-to/develop-runtimes.md

 └── runtime.py
 ```

-To let ML Lambda see your runtimes, you have to publish it to the Docker Hub or your private Docker Registry.
+To let Serving see your runtimes, you have to publish it to the Docker Hub or your private Docker Registry.
 Here for simplicity we will publish it to the Docker Hub.

 ```sh
 $ docker build -t {username}/python-runtime-example:3.6.5